By Nina Heyn – Your Culture Scout

 John Singer Sargent.
-Portrait of Isabella Stewart Gardner (1888).
+Portrait of Isabella Stewart Gardner, 1888.
+Oil on canvas.
 Isabella Stewart Gardner Museum, Boston.
 Photo: Wikimedia Commons

 John Singer Sargent, an American expat who spent more time in Venice or North Africa than on the East Coast, met Gardner in London in 1886.
 He was already famous and infamous at the same time for painting the scandalizing Portrait of Madame X. Gardner, with her penchant for creating an outraged buzz in high society, would have liked nothing more than to be the subject of an equally shocking likeness from Sargent.
 However, this commission had to wait for both of them to be in Boston at the same time, since they tended to be busy roaming the world, from Asia (Gardner) to Africa (Sargent).
 When she finally posed for him in 1887, the result was startling.
 Sargent’s Portrait of Isabella Stewart Gardner showed her in an indecently deep décolleté, with priceless pearls casually serving as a belt and with her head surrounded by a radiating halo like a Byzantine Madonna.
 The picture was exhibited only once, at Sargent’s first American one-man show in Boston in 1888.
 After that, Gardner’s husband, usually more philosophical about his wife’s ebullience, forbade the portrait to be displayed during his lifetime.
 He would not even assent to lending it for a Salon exhibition in Paris.
 However, not only did Sargent remain Gardner’s artistic friend and a house guest (he painted the famous double portrait of Gretchen Osgood Warren and her daughter in one of the rooms of Fenway Court) but also her portraitist.